enovance/simple_ec2_snapshot/README.md

 ## Installation

-To install the tool, the simplest solution is to use pip:
+To install the tool, the est solution is to use pip:
 ```
-pip install simplec2snap
+pip install ec2snap
 ```

 ## Filters